el-moudni-hicham/radar-violation-detection-system/README.md

 </table>

 ## Licence
-This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+This project is licensed under the GPL-3.0 license - see the LICENSE file for details.